Him188/Notes-for-CAIE/Physics/A2-Communication-and-Medical.md

 ### How to improve the quality of the received analogue signal (ADC-DAC) \[4\]
 > s17 42 Q5 \[2\] (effects only)

-- Increase the number of bits used for each sample, to make `step height` smaller.
+- Increase the number of bits used for each sample, to make `step height` smaller, and **reproduced sound** more accurate.
 - Increase frequency of sampling, to make `step width`(`step depth`) smaller

 ### Why neighbouring cells use different carrier frequencies (mobile phone) \[1\]